EvelineV/spinning/README.md

 ## To Do:

 - Add Sock knitting app (convert from React) and add tests
+- Run tests also in Node 20
-- Restrict knitting apps to metric units
+- Restrict knitting apps to metric units (also hide converter)
 - Extract gauge component
 - Add Mitten Knitting app
 - Add Home app with welcome text and inspiration